savoirfairelinux/building-inclusive-open-source-software/docs/E-CBU.md

 - Sexuality
 - Socio-economic context

 Intersectionality is a framework for understanding specific living experiences of people situated at the intersection of discriminations and privileges.
 It’s very useful, for two main reasons:

 - The proportion of users with disabilities who happen to have more than one is important ([17.7% in 2016](https://pmc.ncbi.nlm.nih.gov/articles/PMC11545900/)).
 Thinking about designing for one disability leaves out a blank spot for users having that disability but also other conditions.
 For example, deaf users with low vision are often overlooked when thinking about accessibility.

 - It’s a common bias to forget that disabled people are not just disabled, but first and foremost people with their own unique life experiences and specificities.
-We need to think about disabled women, disabled queers, disabled Arabs and those who are all of that at once!
+We need to think about women who rely on wheelchairs, LGBTQIA+ people who don't speak the language of they country they live in, blind users who can't afford an iPhone - and those who are all of that at once!

 !!!Tip
-    **It's crucial to not think disabled peoples as a minority but rather as the living diversity that we will all become.**
+    **It's crucial to not think disabled peoples as a minority but rather as the living diversity in which we all evolve.**

 ### Accessibility and inclusiveness need to be intentional

-Disability shouldn't be thought as an internal characteristic.
+Disability shouldn't be thought as an individual characteristic.
 Environment - and the way it is designed - plays an equal role as the body when it comes to disability.
 For example, in an environment built to be completely flat and non-obstructed, people who walk are way slower than people using a wheelchair.

 !!!
 Quote "Rob Whitaker, *[Developing Inclusive Mobile Apps](https://link.springer.com/book/10.1007/978-1-4842-5814-9)*"
     Disability is not a binary state.
 We all have "abilities and limits to those abilities.
 Disability happens when we have built something that doesn’t work for someone with particular skills.

-Additionally, by default we tend to design for people that we imagine being like us.
+Additionally, by default, we naturally tend to design, program and test for people like us or the people we spend time with.
 Not thinking about accessibility is a privilege because most disabled people don't have the choice to think about it.
-Not developing with accessibility and inclusiveness in mind will is ableist and reinforce biases against minorities in software.
+Not developing with accessibility and inclusiveness in mind will reinforce biases against minorities in software.

 Accessibility and inclusiveness are very hard to automate.
 No amount of checklists and tests in CI can replace feedback and testing from diverse user groups.
-You shouldn't listen blindly to automated tools but rather develop your empathic gaze and listen to diverse feedback.
+Instead of listening blindly to automated tools, we encourage developing your empathetic gaze and listening to diverse feedback.

 !!!
 Tip
-    **Accessibility and inclusiveness are a shift in how you perceive otherness, not a task to be done.**
+    **Accessibility and inclusiveness are a shift in how you perceive and take into account otherness through your building processes, not a task to be done.**

 ### Disabled people are the real experts on accessibility